twitte01/232R_GroupProject/README.md

 <img width="1000" alt="Screenshot 2024-06-08 at 6 48 12 PM" src="https://github.com/twitte01/232R_GroupProject/assets/168356340/87d1dcd9-b5c6-42fe-8e9e-82cd7ec9f205">

-This fitting graph (Figure 5) shows as the complexity (depth of trees) increases, we do continue to see an increase in accuracy, however, it is trivial.
+This fitting graph (Figure 5) shows as the complexity (depth of trees) increases, we continue to see an increase in accuracy, however, it is trivial.
 We can see the best depth to pick is 2.
-After this, the marginal increase in accuracy is not worth it.
+After this, the marginal increase in accuracy is not worth the complexity.

 **Figure 5: Model 2 Fitting Graph**